A creative industries accelerator space within the Historic Chatham Dockyard

-The Docking Station
+Docking Station

-The Grade II listed Police Section House in Chatham’s Historic Dockyard, as a hub for the cultural and creative industries, will harness the transformative power of creative technology to open up new possibilities and futures for young people and the communities of Kent and Medway.
-Part of the University of Kent, The Docking Station will deliver an international creative hub for technology, performance, and training opportunities, with a focus on immersive digital technology, innovation and research.
+The conversion of the Police Section House in Historic Dockyard Chatham to a hub for the cultural and creative industries, will harness the transformative power of creative technology to open up new possibilities and futures for young people and the communities of Kent and Medway.

 Key Information